Associate Professor of Spanish and Linguistics

 Department of Spanish and Portuguese

 Dr. Tuten received his Ph.D. in Hispanic Linguistics from the University of Wisconsin-Madison in 1998.
-His research focuses on questions of language change in Spanish and other Romance languages, with particular attention to how cognitive, social and cultural factors combine to influence change.
+His research in historical sociolinguistics focuses on questions of language change in Spanish and other Romance languages, with particular attention to how social, cultural and political factors interact with cognitive factors to influence change.

 His book Koineization in Medieval Spanish (2003, Mouton de Gruyter) examined the effects of dialect mixing on the history of medieval Castilian, during which many of the key features of the modern language developed.
 Dr. Tuten continues to study dialect contact and mixing but has become increasingly interested in how cultural factors influence the outcomes of dialect/language contact and mixing.
 He is now at work on a new book project tentatively titled Pronoun Anxiety: Changing Patterns of Address in Medieval and Early Modern Spanish, in which he is exploring how changes in demographic and social mobility in the early modern period interacted with changes in social and political ideology to influence change in the use and development of Spanish address forms.
 Dr. Tuten is also exploring other aspects of the medieval development of Spanish, including the scribal practices which shaped and were shaped by the growing conceptual distinction between Latin and (Castilian) Romance, as well as the nature and limits of standardization of the medieval language.